Description

 In a nutshell

-Japanese ivy, Hedera rhombea 'Variegata', has small, triangular or three-lobed leaves.
-Lobes, where present, are rounded.
-The leaf blade, grayish-green in the center, is narrowly edged with white.
+Japanese ivy, Hedera rhombea ‘Variegata’, The leaves are small, triangular or three-lobed.
+The lobes, where they exist, are rounded.
+The leaf blade is greyish-green in the centre and narrowly edged with white.

 In winter, the white border turns pink.
-Stalks and stems turn wine-red.
+The petioles and stems become wine-red.

 It can be used in rock gardens in particular.